 Did you notice that you are accessing your application through an HTTPS endpoint?
 This is because Okteto Cloud will automatically create them for you when you deploy your application.
 Cool no 😎?

-You can also use Okteto Cloud to develop your applications directly in Kubernetes, avoiding dependencies on local installations and developing in a much more production-like environment.
-We are going to use the dev version of the PHP Sample Application we just deployed as our remote development environment.
+We are going to use the dev version of the PHP Sample App we just deployed as our remote development environment.
 To do that, run the following command:

 ✓ Development environment activated